zzxwill/odps/intl.en-US/Product Introduction/Definition/Data types.md

 **Note:**

+-   NOTE 1:When insert is constant to decimal field, pay attention to the writing of constants.
+For example, 3.5BD in the definition of constants.

+    ```
+    insert into
+          test_tb(a) values (3.5BD);
+    ```

+    The a field is decimal type.

--   NOTE 1: For INT constant, if the range of INT is exceeded, INT is converted into BIGINT;  if the range of BIGINT is exceeded, it is converted into DOUBLE.
+-   NOTE 2: For INT constant, if the range of INT is exceeded, INT is converted into BIGINT;  if the range of BIGINT is exceeded, it is converted into DOUBLE.

     In MaxCompute versions earlier than 2.0, all INT types in SQL script are converted to BIGINT , for example: